 Information/evidence is broadly available to demonstrate conformance to a clause although there are limited gaps in information that, if available, could clarify aspects of conformance and allow the assessment team to assign a high confidence rating.
 In these cases, a minor improvement is needed to achieve full conformance.
 A medium confidence rating with a minor non-conformance is assigned.
-The assessment team will request further clarification of information from the Applicant (and collaborating fisheries management organization) to confirm the non-conformance.
-Where further substantive evidence is made available, the assignment of full conformance to a clause may occur.
+The assessment team will request further clarification of information from the Applicant (and collaborating fisheries management organization) to confirm the non-conformance to a clause may occur.
 If more than three minor non-conformances are found in any of the Key Components (A-D), assessment stops (applicant will not reach the next stage towards certification, the Peer Review stage) until evidence is made available to show a higher conformity level.